vivek-vilvaraj/libcxlmi_old/README.md

 Component discovery
 -------------------
-- Individual, specific `nid:eid` endpoint by using `cxlmi_open_mctp()`.
+- Individual, specific `nid:eid` MCTP endpoint by using `cxlmi_open_mctp()`.
   This will setup the path for CCI commands to be sent.
 By default, it will also probe the endpoint to get the CXL component this belongs to: either a Switch or a Type3 device.
-This auto-probing can by disabled with `cxlmi_set_probe_enabled()` or with the `$LIBNVME_PROBE_ENABLED` environment variable.
+This auto-probing can by disabled with `cxlmi_set_probe_enabled()` or with the `$LIBCXL_PROBE_ENABLED` environment variable.

 - Enumerate all endpoints with `cxlmi_scan_mctp()` (scan dbus: TODO).